koljapluemer/chaoskasten/README.md

 ### backlog:

+* when learning queue is exhausted, we are currently just jumping back to root w/o explaination
 * beim Bearbeiten von Notes: Zwischenspeichern ohne Edit-Modus zu verlassen
 * Sendgrid
 * First note does not show up in recent